ss7m/bread/GUIDE.md

 of curly braces, where the key is a string literal and the key and value are separated by a colon (not dissimilar to JSON).
 An empty dictionary may also be initialized with the `@dict` builtin.
+Note that keys whose value is `unit` in the dictionary do not count towards the length of the dict.

 Dictionaries cannot be coerced into a number.
 When coerced into a string, a dictionary becomes the string `"dict"`.
 All dictionaries are truthy.